MetOffice/CSET/utils/proc_aifs/README.md

     --outpath "<output_directory>"
 ```
 > [!TIP]
 > This script requires an workspace with at least 25GB of memory.
+The process can take a long time for each forecast (1-2 hours).

 ### Required Arguments